mitchell-lang/docs/lib/basic/mlgraph.md

 ## Interface

-To use this library, prefix the types and functions below with `BaseGraph.`.
+To use this library for undirected graphs, prefix the types and functions below with `BaseGraph.`.
+To use this library with directed, prefix the types and functions below with `DiGraph.`.

 ### Types